hephaistos-io/DiscordHateSpeechBot/README.md

 - Make model save a `latest_model` that can be automatically loaded into the bot
 - Make model save validation data so the bot can load it in automatically
-- Create function for users to give direct feedback that allows the addition of new labeled datasets